cvjena/JeFaPaTo/paper/paper.md

 # Functionality and Usage

-`JeFaPaTo` was developed to support medical experts in extracting, analyzing, and studying the behavior of blinking.
+`JeFaPaTo` was developed to support medical experts in extracting, analyzing, and studying blinking behavior.
 Hence, the correct localization of facial landmarks is of high importance and the first step in the analysis process of each frame.
 Once a user provides a video in the GUI, the tool performs an automatic face detection, and the user can adapt the bounding box if necessary.
-Due to the usage of `mediapipe` [@lugaresiMediaPipeFrameworkBuilding2019;@kartynnikRealtimeFacialSurface2019a], the tool can extract 468 facial landmarks and an additional 52 blend shape features.
+Due to the usage of `mediapipe` [@lugaresiMediaPipeFrameworkBuilding2019;@kartynnikRealtimeFacialSurface2019a], the tool can extract 468 facial landmarks and 52 blend shape features.
 To describe the state of the eye, we use the Eye-Aspect-Ratio (EAR) [@soukupovaRealTimeEyeBlink2016], a standard measure for blinking behavior computed based on the 2D coordinates of the landmarks.
 The ratio ranges between 0 and 1, where 0 indicates a fully closed eye and higher values indicate an open eye, whereas most people have an EAR score between 0.2 and 0.4.
 This measure describes the ratio between the vertical and horizontal distance between the landmarks, resulting in a detailed motion approximation of the upper and lower eyelids.